 Will your child need another surgery to remove the tubes?

 This is unlikely.
-Tubes usually fall out on their own within two years after insertion, your child probably won’t even notice when they come out.
+The tubes usually fall off on their own two years after insertion.
+Probably, your child will not even notice when they leave.

 You may like this video